 Review the Training

 Have the employee review the training.
 According to Carter McNamara of Authenticity Consulting, one way is to interview the employee before during and after training.
 “Ask the employee how they're doing.
 Do they understand what's being said” (McNamara, n.d. para.
 13).
-McNamara also suggests giving a test both before and after the training to determine if the training met the expectations and needs.
-During the training process have the participating employees explain what they are covering.
-Practice can also help the employee retain the information by having him or her put what is included in his or her own words.
+McNamara also suggests giving a test both before and after the training.
+Testing should help determine if the training met the expectations and needs.
+During the training process, have the participating employees explain what they are covering.
+Practice can also help the employee retain the information by having him or her put the process in his or her own words.
 McNamara also suggests using a rating system allowing the employees to rate the training one to five.
 The problem is that rating systems are subject to the personal views of the individual employee.
-An employee may rate a training session higher than he or she should be thinking that the company may hold him or her responsible for not making good use of the training.
+Some employees may rank a training session higher thinking that the company may hold him or her responsible for not making good use of the training.
 Some employees will not give a high rating on the idea that no training is perfect.